chworthey/cs-studio-site/src/main/data/pageMarkdown/portfolio.md

 *CI/CD:* Automated build and deployment with GitHub actions.

-*Student Portal:* The beginnings of a stylishly minimal student portal that, with luck, will become a stand-alone open-source project in the future explicitly for teachers that are cool.
+*Student Portal:* The beginnings of a stylishly minimal student portal that was explicitly made to look cool.
 Modeled after a BIOS interface from the early days of IBM.

 *Neko and Party-Mode:* Fun and unique graphical flourishes on the website.
 The first flourish is Neko, a cat sprite that follows the cursor.
 The other flourish is party-mode, a toggle that makes the website dance with color.

-*Learning Materials:* Library of growing learning materials, challenges, and projects to hand to students as needed.
+*Learning Materials:* Library of learning materials, challenges, and projects to hand to students as needed.

 *Marketing Materials:* Fliers, business cards for the purposes of marketing.

 ### Learning #1 - Finding my Audience

-Adults that wish to enhance their software skills are responding to fliers much more frequently than those in the 13-18 age range.
+Adults that wish to enhance their software skills have been responding to fliers much more frequently than those in the 13-18 age range and university students.

-My current understanding is that students in public and private schools have access to computer science curriculum and prefer to solely rely on it.
-Still, I may be able to provide supplementary support for students that showcase special interest in computer science subjects or for those in alternative education settings, provided I can find a way to reach them.
+My current understanding is that students in public schools, private schools, and universities have access to computer science curriculum and prefer to solely rely on it.
+That doesn't necessarily mean people that need the supplementary support aren't out there, however.

 Meanwhile, the adult students I have had are commonly motivated by personal growth which is wonderful to see.